robertostling/hnmt/README.md

 * [BNAS](https://github.com/robertostling/bnas)
 * [NLTK](http://www.nltk.org/) for tokenization, but note that HNMT also supports pre-tokenized data from external tokenizers
-* [efmaral](https://github.com/robertostling/efmaral) if you want to try the experimental supervised attention feature (not recommended, but see below)

 ## Quick start